OliviaRodri/CEA_DEEP_LEARNING/README.md

       - Segment - II:
 Using Machine Learning, can levels of income be accurately predicted based upon a census tract being considered a food desert?

+      - Segment - III
+Solution questions for future

 .

    ### Deliverable 2: GitHub

-   * READ.me established - complete
+   * READ.me established

    * Individual Branches established, and each team member with min of: